Frequently Asked Questions

 What should I bring?

-Comfortable walking or running shoes for wandering here and there throughout the Ranch grounds, and slippers or socks for wearing in the Main Lodge.
+Also bring comfortable walking or running shoes for wandering here and there throughout the Ranch grounds, and slippers or socks for wearing in the Main Lodge as we do not allow outdoor shoes on the Main Lodge room floor.
 You will need a travel alarm clock, flashlight and water bottle as well as cash for bodywork, Shanti Boutique purchases and end of retreat staff tips.

 What should I leave at home?